← Back to Blog·Mar 16, 2026·8 min read

 For a broader look at which analytics metrics deserve your attention beyond landing pages, read our guide on web analytics metrics that matter.
 And if you want to track conversions without relying on third-party cookies, our conversion tracking without cookies guide walks through the implementation step by step.

-Privacy-first analytics with real-time traffic data, Core Web Vitals, and AI crawler tracking.
-No cookies, no consent banners, and a free tier to get started.
+Copper Analyticsshows you traffic sources, visitor behavior, and page performance in real time — no cookies, no consent banners, and a free tier to get started.